Martyn Ridyard: Leigh Centurions

 After a couple of false starts, Ridyard's professional career finally took off in 2009 when he re-joined hometown club Leigh Centurions, and quickly established himself as a first team regular.

 A highly decorated player at amateur level, Ridyard has been capped by the BARLA Young Lions and GB Community Lions and has also represented Lancashire, before winning the first honour of his professional career when Leigh won the 2011 Northern Rail Cup Final.
 His second honour was being MOM in the 2013 Northern Rail Cup final win 2014 Leigh Centurions won the Kingston Press championship at Headingley, Martyn winning the Tom Bergin Trophy as MOM and also was voted Kingstone press player of the year.

 Featherstone Rovers

 In October 2017 he signed a two-year deal to play for Featherstone.

 Leigh Centurions (return)

 He returned to his home town club Leigh Centurions in 2018 for the 2019 season, although he spent most of 2020 out on loan at the Rochdale Hornets.

 Swinton Lions

 On 7 September 2020 it was announced that Ridyard would join the Swinton Lions for the 2021 season.

 Oldham R.L.F.C.

 On 22 Oct 2021 it was reported that he had signed for Oldham R.L.F.C. in the RFL League 1.

+Rochdale Hornets

+On 17 Nov 2023 it was reported that he had signed for Rochdale Hornets in the RFL League 1.
+He retired at the end of the 2025 season.